txpost/e-cue/README.md

 # e-cue

 A minimal, AI-powered journaling application that uses local LLMs (via Ollama) to guide your writing sessions with customizable personas.
+Track your writing habits, analyze your entries, and search your journal semantically.

 ## Features